ocean-tracking-network/divebomb/docs/examples.rst

   data = pd.read_csv('/path/to/data.csv')
   surface_threshold=3

+  # Profile dives and save the 3 outputs
   dives, insufficient_dives, data = profile_dives(data, surface_threshold=surface_threshold)

 ``profile_dives()`` also takes and argument to display the dive in a Jupyter Notebook.